Greenhouse gas emissions

 Greenhouse gas emissions performance

-In 2021, we implemented a variety of measures to reduce the energy use and increase the energy efficiency of our operations.
-Examples of some of the principal measures taken in 2021 are listed in the 2021 Annual Report.
+In 2022, we implemented a variety of measures to reduce the energy use and increase the energy efficiency of our operations.
+Examples of some of the principal measures taken in 2022 are listed in our 2022 Annual Report.

-Our indirect greenhouse gas emissions associated with imported energy (Scope 2) were 8 million tonnes in 2021 (using the market-based method), compared with 8 million tonnes in 2020.
+Our indirect greenhouse gas emissions associated with imported energy (Scope 2, consolidated using the operational control boundary) decreased from 8 million tonnes of CO2 equivalent in 2021 to 7 million tonnes of CO2 equivalent in 2022 (using the market-based method), in part, due to divestments.

-We undertake external verification of our greenhouse gas emissions annually.
-Our 2021 Scope 1 and 2 greenhouse gas emissions have been verified to a level of limited assurance.
-Limited assurance means nothing has come to the verifier’s attention that would indicate that the greenhouse gas data and information as presented in the Greenhouse Gas Statement were not materially correct.
+We undertake external verification of our greenhouse gas emissions annually by LRQA.
+Our Scope 1 and 2 greenhouse gas emissions from assets and activities under our operational control and the emissions associated with the use of our energy products (Scope 3) included in our net carbon intensity have been verified to a level of limited assurance.
+Limited assurance means nothing has come to the verifier’s attention that would indicate the greenhouse gas data and information, as presented in the Greenhouse Gas Statement/Assertion, were not materially correct.

 Read our most recent assurance statements at www.shell.com/ghg.